 STEP TWO: Investigation.
-For those reports of child abuse/neglect that meet the criteria for investigation, a social worker is assigned to assess for child safety.
+For those reports of child abuse/neglect that meet the criteria for investigation, an Initial CPS worker is assigned to assess for child safety.

 STEP THREE: Ongoing Services.
 After review of services reports or at the conclusion of an investigation families may be referred to community resources, court ordered or voluntary services.